The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Discussion and future perspective

 \subsection{Implications for the relation between sightline effective optical depth and galaxy density}

 The \galacc is closely related to the relationship between the total \Lya effective optical depth of a sightline and the number density of galaxies around it, that has been recently measured in $7$ quasar sightlines \citep{Becker+2018,Kashino+2020,Christenson+2021, Christenson+2023, Ishimoto+2022}, including some of the most transparent and most opaque LOS known at $z \sim 6$--$7$.
-We investigate the implications of the \galacc and the predictions of \thesan regarding this quantity in a companion paper (Garaldi \& Bellscheidt, in preparation).
+We investigate the implications of the \galacc and the predictions of \thesan regarding this quantity in a companion paper \citep{Thesan_igm3}.